MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 4. Select the application that you've just created, for example, **AIPOnBehalfOf**.
 Then, on the **Settings** blade, select **Properties**.
 From the **Properties** blade, copy the value for the **Application ID**, and then close this blade.

     This value is used for the `WebAppId` parameter when you run the Set-AIPAuthentication cmdlet.
+Paste and save it for later reference.

-5. On the **Settings** blade, select **Keys**.
+5. Back on the **Settings** blade, select **Required permissions**.
+On the **Required permissions** blade, select **Grant Permissions**, click **Yes** to confirm, and then close this blade.

+6. Back on the **Settings** blade again, select **Keys**.
 Add a new key by specifying a description and your choice of duration (1 year, 2 years, or never expires).
 Then select **Save**, and copy the string for the **Value** that is displayed.
 It's important that you save this string because it is not displayed again and it cannot be retrieved.
 As with any key that you use, store the saved value securely and restrict access to it.

     This value is used for the `WebAppKey` parameter when you run the Set-AIPAuthentication cmdlet.

-6. Back on the **App registrations** blade, select **New application registration**, to create your native application.
+7. Back on the **App registrations** blade, select **New application registration**, to create your native application.
 On the **Create** label, specify the following values, and then click **Create**:

     - Name: **AIPClient**